 ChatGPT security risks

-While OpenAI has a pretty strong user security approach and ChatGPT is generally safe, there still are some potential privacy and security risks.
-Some of them, like social engineering, might not even be directly posed by using the chatbot but rather by it being used as a malicious tool.
-Here are some of the ChatGPT security concerns:
+While ChatGPT is generally safe, using it still comes with some potential privacy and security risks.
+Some, like social engineering, might not be directly related to your interaction with the chatbot, but rather to bad actors using it as a malicious tool instead.

-That’s why you should not include your private data and confidential information in your conversations with ChatGPT.
-Even if you opt out from participating in the ChatGPT model training, all details you provide in your prompts might get exposed — in case of a data security failure, such as a data breach, malicious actors could potentially get access to that sensitive information.
+Still, you should not include your private data and confidential information in your conversations with ChatGPT.
+Even if you opt out of participating in the ChatGPT model training, all details you provide in your prompts might get exposed.

 2. Data breaches